saltstack/salt/doc/topics/pillar/index.rst

     salt '*' saltutil.refresh_pillar

-This function triggers the minion to refresh the pillar and will always return ``True``
+This function triggers the minion to asynchronously refresh the pillar and will always return ``None``

 Targeting with Pillar
 =====================